victorialslocum/frontpage/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Databot: An automatic recommender for papers about new datasets
+# 🪐 spaCy Project: FrontPage: An Prodigy project to make a personal front-page.

-Using Prodigy, spaCy, and arxiv to automatically detect new papers about datasets.
+Using Prodigy, spaCy, and friends ... this project allows you to make your own frontpage of the internet.

 ## 📋 project.yml